-- SURS continues to allocate directly to additional MWDBE private market investment managers via our respective discretionary advisor in private equity (Aksia) adding three allocations, discretionary advisor in private credit (Meketa) adding one allocation, and non-discretionary real assets consultant (Callan) adding three allocations in 2023. - In FY2023, SURS hired one diverse-owned manager as a result of the emerging markets equity search. - SURS Investment staff consists of ten positions, which five of the ten positions are held by diverse individuals including women and minorities. - In FY 2023, SURS launched the Diverse Manager Outreach Portal which arranged and conducted 60 virtual meetings with diverse-owned firms.
+- SURS continues to allocate directly to additional MWDBE private market investment managers via our respective discretionary advisor in private equity (Aksia) adding three allocations, discretionary advisor in private credit (Meketa) adding one allocation, and non-discretionary real assets consultant (Callan) adding one allocation in FY 2024. - In FY 2024, SURS made commitments of \$264 million with private equity, private credit and real asset firms with partnership and direct allocations with advisors and consultants. - SURS Investment staff consists of eleven positions, which five of the eleven positions are held by diverse individuals including women and minorities. - The SURS Investment team continued their use of the Diverse Manager Outreach Portal which arranged and conducted 140 virtual meetings with diverse-owned firms since its launch in 2023.

-Forty percent (35 of 87) of SURS' current investment managers are owned by minorities, women, or persons with a disability, as of June 30, 2023.
-SURS assets managed by these 35 firms total \$10.2 billion, representing 44.3% of the total investment portfolio.
+Approximately forty-seven percent (42 of 90) of SURS' current investment managers are owned by minorities, women, or persons with a disability, as of June 30, 2024.
+SURS assets managed by these 42 firms total \$11.4 billion, representing 46.8% of the total investment portfolio.

 The Manager Diversity Program (MDP) is one of the key initiatives developed by SURS aimed at increasing the utilization of MWDBE investment managers.
 The MDP, approved by the Board in March 2004, is managed with program oversight by internal investment staff, allowing investment managers to have a direct contractual relationship with SURS.
-The program currently consists of 35 managers with 38 assignments across the portfolio.
-The program continued to expand during FY 2023.
-As of June 30, 2023, the total assets under management in the Manager Diversity Program total \$5.8 billion.
+The program currently consists of 42 managers with 38 assignments across the portfolio.
+The program continued to expand during FY 2024.
+As of June 30, 2024, the total assets under management in the Manager Diversity Program total \$11.4 billion.

 Outreach to diverse firms is an important component of SURS investment program.
-In addition to MWDBE-focused programs with external manager-of-emerging managers providers and the internally managed Manager Diversity Program, SURS hosts an annual Diverse Manager Week.
-The event invites MWDBE firms in strategies across the portfolio to present their capabilities to staff and the corresponding consultants/advisors (either general or specialty).
+In addition to MWDBE-focused programs with external manager-of-emerging managers providers and the internally managed Manager Diversity Program, SURS attracts diverse firms throughout the year by use of its Diverse Manager Outreach Program.
+The portal provides opening invites to MWDBE firms in strategies across the portfolio to present their capabilities to staff and the corresponding consultants/advisors (either general or specialty).
 The objective is to identify exceptional talent early in the firm's life and provide opportunities for partnership with SURS.
-The fourth annual Diverse Manager Week took place in August 2022, with 21 diverse-owned firms participating.
-The implementation of the SURS Diverse Manager Outreach Portal this past year has also expanded the ability to reach more diverse-owned firms throughout the year on a monthly and quarterly basis.
+The implementation of the SURS Diverse Manager Outreach Portal in 2023, which was an expansion of SURS annually hosted Diverse Manager Week, has also expanded the ability to reach more diverse-owned firms throughout the year on a monthly and quarterly basis.